US to deport undocumented immigrant acquitted in Kate Steinle death

 "I'm not surprised.
 The system failed Kate from the start of this chain of events.
 Why would the verdict be any different?"
 Brad Steinle said.
 "From the drug charge.
 To being released.
 To not being detained by ICE.
 The BLM agent leaving a loaded weapon in an unlocked car.
 It is failure after failure."

-Steinle said his sister is gone and is never coming back, so the ruling does not affect them in any way.
+Steinle said his sister is never coming back, and the verdict does not affect them in any way.

 "Kate is gone.
 The strength we have is drawn from Kate.
 Her memory is with us," he said.